Report Writing Guidelines¶

 Should be able to stand alone.

-Briefly covers the problem, methodology, results, and conclusion.
+Briefly covers the objective, significance, methodology, results, and conclusion.

 Introduction